Analgesics

 Desipramine for COVID-19

-Desipramine has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+Desipramine has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed desipramine in detail.

 Zhou et al., Bioinformatics and system biology approaches to determine the connection of SARS-CoV-2 infection and intrahepatic cholangiocarcinoma, PLOS ONE, doi:10.1371/journal.pone.0300441